abhineet123/ipsc_prediction/README.md

 The Swin transformer semantic segmentation model not reported in the paper is available in [ipsc_static_segmentation/swin_semantic](ipsc_static_segmentation/swin_semantic)

 # Commands
-Each of the above folders have a subfolder named ```cmd``` containing markdown files with hierarchically organized list of commands to reproduce any of the results reported in the paper.
+Each of the above folders contains a subfolder named ```cmd``` containing markdown files with hierarchically organized list of commands to reproduce any of the results reported in the paper.
 - for example, the commands for **SWD** are in [swin_det.md](ipsc_static_segmentation/swin_detection/cmd/swin_det.md) and [swin_det_setup.md](ipsc_static_segmentation/swin_detection/cmd/swin_det_setup.md) in [ipsc_static_segmentation/swin_detection/cmd](ipsc_static_segmentation/swin_detection/cmd) while those for **IDOL** and **SEQ** are in [swin_det.md](ipsc_static_segmentation/swin_detection/cmd/swin_det.md) and [swin_det_setup.md](ipsc_static_segmentation/swin_detection/cmd/swin_det_setup.md) in [ipsc_static_segmentation/swin_detection/cmd](ipsc_static_segmentation/swin_detection/cmd)
 - some of the contents of these files might not be easy to understand at present but I am working to make these more user-friendly
 - if the commands needed to reproduce any results in the paper or to run any of the models on a new dataset are not clear, please create an [issue](https://github.com/abhineet123/ipsc_prediction/issues) or contact [me](http://webdocs.cs.ualberta.ca/~asingh1/)